 - The results of previous monitoring or audits by the National Agency.

-The UK National Agency aims to acknowledge all applications within three weeks from the respective deadlines.
-If you have not heard from the UK National Agency after three weeks please contact us.
+The UK National Agency aims to acknowledge all applications within four weeks from the respective deadlines.
+If you have not heard from the UK National Agency after four weeks please contact us.
 Please visit our contact us webpage for full contact details.